-A scholarship award for 1st or 2nd year minority medical students who show promise in medical research, cardiology and academic medicine.
-This scholarship was created to promote diversity in medicine, encourage commitment to eliminating health care disparities and support future cardiologists, while helping to alleviate medical student debt.
-Two $5,000 scholarships will be awarded to recipients in honor of Dr. Richard Allen Williams.
-The deadline is August 1, 2017 and winners will be announced by September 1, 2017.
+A scholarship award for first, second, third, and fourth year medical students who show promise in medical research, cardiology and academic medicine.
+This scholarship was created to promote diversity in medicine, encourage commitment to eliminating health care disparities and support future cardiologists, while helping to alleviate medical student debt. $5,000 scholarships will be awarded to recipients in honor of Dr. Richard Allen Williams.
+Learn more here.

-Scholarships to MS3s about to enter their fourth year of medical school.
-The scholarship requires that applicants must be residents of Connecticut for five years and be enrolled in a not-for-profit medical school accredited by the AMA and/or the World Health Organization.
-Letters of recommendation from two faculty members and the Dean are required.
+The Wellsford and Mildred Clark Scholarship was created to provide scholarships for third-year medical school students entering their fourth year of medical school.
+The scholarship requires that applicants must be residents of Connecticut for five years and be currently enrolled in a not-for-profit medical school accredited by the AMA and/or the World Health Organization.
 Students demonstrating financial need, academic excellence, extracurricular interests and community service, will be strongly considered.
-Contact Mary Yokose at 203-753-4888, with any additional questions.
+Apply here.

 The Auxiliary of Good Shepherd Hospital is offering scholarships for students residing in the hospital service area who will be attending school, while pursuing and education in the health care field.
 The service area includes the following zip codes: 60010, 60012, 60013, 60014, 60021, 60042, 60047, 60050, 60052, 60060, 60067, 60073, 60084, 60098, 60102, 60110, and 60156.

-The ARCS Foundation, Inc., awards, based on recommendation by the Office of Medical Education, scholarships of up to $10,000 per year to exceptional students.
+The ARCS Foundation awards, based on recommendation by the Office of Medical Education, scholarships of up to $10,000 per year to exceptional students.
 Recipients must be U.S. citizens, demonstrate financial need, and have research experience.
-Awards are renewable with the recommendation of the Office of Medical Education and the approval of the ARCS Foundation Inc.
+Awards are renewable with the recommendation of the Office of Medical Education and the approval of the ARCS Foundation.

 Find more information at: https://www.arcsfoundation.org/

 Each medical school in the U.S. and Canada submits nominees of qualified candidates in accordance with the size of the third year class.
 Candidates must be U.S. Citizens and about to enter the senior year.
 Scholarship, financial need, and demonstrated interest in psychiatry are considered by the student's school in submitting nominees.
 The amount of the award is $2,500.
-Applications must be submitted no later than May 1.
 Students interested in being considered should notify the Office of Financial Aid.

-The Korean American Scholarship is for students with a Korean heritage studying in the United States regardless of citizenship status (including Korean Nationals).
-If extra funds are available, other students (non-Korean) may qualify for some scholarships.
-For more information please visit their website.
+The Korean American Scholarship is for students of Korean heritage studying in the United States regardless of citizenship status (including Korean nationals).
+If extra funds are available, other students may qualify for some scholarships.
+For more information, please visit the KASF website.

-You can apply for one of twelve scholarships if you:
+You can apply for one of eleven scholarships if you: